Radicale – Keep Track of Your

 Import calendars¶

-Your existing calendars are likely scattered all over the place.
-Follow below instructions to import them to Radicale.
+Your current calendars are probably scattered across various devices and platforms.
+Follow these instructions to import them into Radicale.

 How to sync calendars on Android